top of page

 Food Partners

-Beginning in April 2020, we work with local restaurant partners by purchasing each lunchbox of freshly cooked dishes; and local farms and food distributors by placing bulk orders of Asian heritage crops.
+Each week, we work with local restaurant partners by purchasing each lunchbox of freshly cooked dishes, and local farms and food distributors by placing bulk orders of Asian heritage crops.

 We would love a permanent home for Heart of Dinner to pack care packages and host community gatherings.
 Please let us know if you can help.